Dorchester, Boston: Victorian era

-American poet Oliver Wendell Holmes, wrote a poem called "The Dorchester Giant" in 1830, and referred to the special kind of stone, "Roxbury puddingstone", also quarried in Dorchester, which was used to build churches in the Boston area.
+American poet Oliver Wendell Holmes, wrote a poem called "The Dorchester Giant" in 1830.
+He referred to the special kind of stone, "Roxbury puddingstone", quarried in Dorchester, which was used to build churches in the Boston area.
 Most notable of these is the Central Congregational Church (later called the Church of the Covenant) in Boston's Back Bay neighborhood.

 In 1845, the Old Colony Railroad ran through the area and connected Boston and Plymouth, Massachusetts.
-The station was originally called Crescent Avenue or Crescent Avenue Depot as an Old Colony Railroad station.
-The name was changed to Columbia until December 1, 1982, and then again changed to JFK/UMASS.
-It is a Massachusetts Bay Transportation Authority rail line station for both the Red Line subway and the Plymouth/Kingston, Middleborough/Lakeville and Greenbush commuter rail lines.

-In the 1840s and 1850s, a new wave of development took place on a strip of waterfront overlooking Dorchester Bay (Park and Mill Streets at the Harrison Square Historic District, later known as Clam Point.)
-Renowned architects who had contributed to one of the most significant and intact collections of Clam Point's Italianate mansards include Luther Briggs, John A. Fox, and Mary E. Noyes.
+Several stations were later added within Dorchester.
+In the 1840s and 1850s, a new wave of development took place on a strip of waterfront overlooking Dorchester Bay (Park and Mill streets at the Harrison Square Historic District, later known as Clam Point.)
+Renowned architects who contributed to one of the most significant and intact collections of Clam Point's Italianate mansards include Luther Briggs, John A. Fox, and Mary E. Noyes.
 By the 1890s, Clam Point gained prominence as a summer resort: the Russell House hotel was its centerpiece and the Dorchester Yacht Club was established on Freeport Street.

 In the 1880s, the calf pasture on Columbia Point was developed for a Boston sewer line and pumping station.
 This large pumping station still stands.
 In its time it was a model for treating sewage and helping to promote cleaner and healthier urban living conditions.
 It pumped waste to a remote treatment facility on Moon Island in Boston Harbor, and served as a model for other systems worldwide.
-This system was operated as the Boston Sewer system's headworks, handling all of the city's sewage, until 1968, when a new treatment facility was built on Deer Island.
-The pumping station is architecturally significant as a Richardsonian Romanesque designed by then Boston city architect, George Clough, then architect for the city of Boston.
-The only remaining 19th-century building on Columbia Point, it is listed on the National Register of Historic Places.
+This system was operated as the Boston Sewer system's headworks, handling all of the city's sewage, until 1968.

+At that time a new treatment facility was built on Deer Island.
+The pumping station is architecturally significant as a Richardsonian Romanesque designed by Boston City architect, George Clough.The only remaining 19th-century building on Columbia Point, the headworks is listed on the National Register of Historic Places.
-In the history of the United Kingdom, the Victorian era was the period of Queen Victoria's reign, from 20 June 1837 until her death on 22 January 1901.
-The era followed the Georgian period and preceded the Edwardian period.
-Its later half overlaps with the first part of the Belle Époque era of Continental Europe.